examfx-logo-color-blog

 • Deciding what type of insurance you want to sell (line of authority)

-• Being 18 years of age, or older, with a high school or college diploma
+• Being 18 years of age, or older

 • Getting appointed, where required, by the insurance carriers you represent